PipedreamHQ/pipedream/COMPONENT-API.md

 #### Development Mode

-The easiest way to develop and iteratively test is to use the `pd dev` command tol deploy a local file, attach to a component, and automatically update the component on each local save.
+The easiest way to develop and iteratively test is to use the `pd dev` command to deploy a local file, attach to a component, and automatically update the component on each local save.
 To deploy a new component with `pd dev`, run:

 ```bash
 pd dev <filename>